maubanel/UE5-Static-Meshes/basic-column-ii/README.md

 ##### `Step 20.`\|`ITSM`| :large_blue_diamond: :large_blue_diamond:

 We will add a rounded base under the column we have now.
 So we will need to get rid of the bottom faces.
+Se;ect the column and go to **TriModel | TriSel** mode and select all the bottom face triangles with an appropriate sized brush.
+Double check that you are not selecting any on the side (you can <kbd>Shift Select</kbd> to deselect any stray tris that are selected (red)).
+Press the <kbd>Delete</kbd> and <kbd>Accept</kbd> button to finish cutting the bottom off.

 ![delete second set of bottom faces](images/deleteSecondBottomFaces.png)